Table of Contents

 Vendor payments

-During payroll processing, OnePayroll automatically generates payment entries for third-party vendors such as benefit providers (insurance companies, retirement plan administrators) and garnishment agencies (courts, child support agencies).
-These vendor payments are posted to the standard Business Central vendor ledger.
+During payroll processing, OnePayroll automatically generates payment entries for third-party vendors such as benefit providers (insurance companies, retirement plan administrators), garnishment agencies (courts, child support agencies), and tax authorities.
+These vendor-directed amounts are collected into payment batches on the Payroll Payments page, where you can process or track them alongside employee payments.

 How vendor payments work